Swine flu symptoms

 What is swine flu?

-Swine flu is one of several strains of flu which are now considered to be seasonal flu.
+Swine flu is one of several strains of flu that are now considered to be seasonal flu.
 The official name for swine flu is Influenza A virus subtype H1N1.

 This strain of flu, like other strains, can be serious for some people in at-risk groups.